Fishing Report

 Resident Species

-• Northern pike should be about done spawning now and will soon disperse to feeding areas.
+• Northern pike are done spawning and should be nice and hungry.
 The Kuzitrin and Pilgrim Rivers near Nome are good spots, as are the many sloughs and off-channel oxbow lakes of the larger Kobuk, Selawik, and Noatak Rivers.

 Emergency Orders